 Council issues Glyn Rhonwy site warning

-After the recent spell of warm weather, Gwynedd Council is once again urging members of the public not to put themselves in unnecessary danger by ignoring warning signs and breaking into a former industrial site to swim or climb in water filled quarry holes or entering the former bomb storage facility on the same site.
+As the warmer weather approaches, Gwynedd Council is once again urging members of the public not to break into the Glyn Rhonwy site to swim or climb in water filled quarry holes or entering the former bomb storage facility on the same site.

-Gwynedd Council’s Economic Development Cabinet Member, Councillor Ioan Thomas said:
+Gwynedd Council’s Economy Cabinet Member, Councillor Gareth Thomas said:

 “The former industrial site at Glyn Rhonwy is closed off for a reason.
-People have unfortunately ignored signs that were placed on the perimeter fencing in the past, therefore putting themselves in great danger.
+Anyone who ignores the numerous signs placed on the perimeter fencing is putting themseleves in unnecessary danger.

 “The quarry pools that have been used for swimming by trespassers contain a number of potential hazards which could cause serious injury or worse, including under-water debris and jagged slate shards.
 It should also be remembered that the water temperature in these pools is usually dangerously cold even during prolonged periods of warm weather.